 - How are we, as a school, developing our will and skill to have courageous conversations about race?
 What serves as evidence of our development?
 What has prevented our development?

-- What circumstances and conditions challenge our school’s ability to become culturally relevant?
+- What circumstances and conditions challenge our school’s ability to become culturally responsive?
 What steps might we take to address these challenges?

 - What are some ways we have discovered or recently acknowledged that race impacts our personal/professional lives?
 The lives and education of our students?

-- What do we believe is the defining elements of and outcomes for effective partnerships between schools and families/communities?
+- What do we believe are the defining elements of and outcomes for effective partnerships between schools and families/communities?
 To what degree is our school engaged in partnerships with defined elements and outcomes?

 - To what degree is an effective “Anti–Racist/Equity Leadership” learning community emerging in our school?

 - How has effective “Anti–Racist/Equity Leadership” emerged in our school?
-Which leadership qualities does our school possess/lack?
+What leadership qualities does our school possess/lack?